aliattack1/Calculator/developer_guide_document.md

 # what this program cant still do

-**this program is still having problem with multiple parantheses , user wrong inputs and etc...**
+**this program is still having problem with user wrong inputs and etc...**